briandrum/codes.forchagrin.com/_chapters/chapter-761-cable-television-basic-rates-and-charges-regulations.md

 ## 761.02   File and distribution of copies

-A complete copy of the Federal Communications Commission’s basic cable service rate regulations adopted pursuant to 47 U.S.C.
+A complete copy of the Federal Communications Commission's basic cable service rate regulations adopted pursuant to 47 U.S.C.
 543(b) is on file with the Clerk of Council for inspection by the public and is also on file in the County Law Library.
 The Clerk of Council shall provide copies for distribution